 * U.S. government urged users to disable Java on Thursday

-* Bugs in Java make PCs vulnerable to cybercrimes
+* Bugs in Java make PCs vulnerable to attack by hackers

 * Update sets security settings at "high" by default

 BOSTON, Jan 13 (Reuters) - Oracle Corp released an emergency update to its widely used Java software for surfing the Web on Sunday, days after the U.S government urged PC users to disable the program because of a bug it said made computers vulnerable to attack by hackers.